 Prostitution is probably the principal reason that the AIDS epidemic grew so quickly in Thailand.
 The primary means of infection is heterosexual sex.
 Most married Thai men patronize prostitutes …∞

 Today there are large numbers of Thai prostitutes in relatively new markets such as Australia, South Africa and United Arab Emirates.
 Finally, let’s put absurd legends to rest: no Thai needs to sell a daughter or face starvation.
-Thailand isn’t that poor; in fact, there is a labor shortage and at least 2 million foreign migrants work illegally in the lowliest jobs.
+Thailand isn’t that poor; in fact, there is a labor shortage and at least 2 million foreign migrants work (mostly illegally) in the lowliest jobs.
 Plenty of organizations will care for a child.
 Foreign organizations, such as the American Women’s Club and Soroptimist International, will finance a girl’s education through at least high school.
+(The cost is now up to $200/year, tho.)
 Families that sell daughters or pressure them into the trade spend the earnings to buy vehicles and mobile phones, finance a gambling habit or to build bigger houses that enhance their social status.